The Child Abuse Squad (CAS) coordinates the NSW Police Force response to child sexual abuse, serious physical abuse or extreme neglect.

 To prevent, disrupt and respond to offences of child sexual assault and abuse that are protracted, complex and require a high-level specialist response by assisting /supporting victims, securing evidence, and arresting/ charging for the prosecution of offenders.

 The Squad includes

-In addition to providing a 24/7 state wide response to the above matters, CAUs also provide advice and/or assistance to Policing Commands & Specialist Sections.
+In addition to providing a 24/7 State-wide response the above matters, the teams also provide advice and/or assistance to Police Commands/Districts and specialist sections.